 1. Develop a program that allows you to move indomitably forward.

 Business leaders require quantitative and qualitative actionable insights on a reoccurring basis for in-hand decision-making during meetings.
 Gathering feedback that can give them a window into their customers’ aspirations both in metrics and in the customers’ own words is a powerful way to influence the decision-making process.

 2. Make insights shareable beyond CX and Customer Success teams.

-Possessing this data and having the entire organization consuming the data are two very different things.
-CX teams may not know how best to depict the data for all of these various stakeholders, which is where a third party can assist once again, to develop reporting specific for each group’s workflow.
+Possessing this data and having the entire organization consume the data are two very different things.
+CX teams may not know how best to depict the data for all of these various stakeholders, which is where a third party can assist once again, to develop reporting specific to each group’s workflow.
 Having a third-party assist in providing the data to you in varying forms to help you articulate the data in ways that can be consumed by varying groups within the organization is key to building adoption of the customer-centric vision.